OpenEvalProject/evals/manuscripts/elife-54383/v1/manuscript.md

 ## Abstract

 Vascular dysfunctions are a common feature of multiple age-related diseases.
 However, modeling healthy and pathological aging of the human vasculature represents an unresolved experimental challenge.
-Here, we generated induced vascular endothelial cells (iVECs) and smooth muscle cells (iSMCs) by direct reprogramming of healthy human fibroblasts from donors of different ages and Hutchinson-Gilford Progeria Syndrome (HGPS) patients. iVECs induced from old donors revealed upregulation of GSTM1 and PALD1 , genes linked to oxidative stress, inflammation and endothelial junction stability, as vascular aging markers.
+Here, we generated induced vascular endothelial cells (iVECs) and smooth muscle cells (iSMCs) by direct reprogramming of healthy human fibroblasts from donors of different ages and Hutchinson-Gilford Progeria Syndrome (HGPS) patients. iVECs induced from old donors revealed upregulation of GSTM1 and PALD1, genes linked to oxidative stress, inflammation and endothelial junction stability, as vascular aging markers.
 A functional assay performed on PALD1 KD VECs demonstrated a recovery in vascular permeability.
-We found that iSMCs from HGPS donors overexpressed bone morphogenetic protein ( BMP )− 4 , which plays a key role in both vascular calcification and endothelial barrier damage observed in HGPS.
+We found that iSMCs from HGPS donors overexpressed bone morphogenetic protein (BMP)−4, which plays a key role in both vascular calcification and endothelial barrier damage observed in HGPS.
 Strikingly, BMP4 concentrations are higher in serum from HGPS vs. age-matched mice.
 Furthermore, targeting BMP4 with blocking antibody recovered the functionality of the vascular barrier in vitro, hence representing a potential future therapeutic strategy to limit cardiovascular dysfunction in HGPS.
 These results show that iVECs and iSMCs retain disease-related signatures, allowing modeling of vascular aging and HGPS in vitro.

 ## Introduction